IoriBranford/GodotProject/README.md

 > This example prompts you for passwords for the keystore and key, and to provide the Distinguished Name fields for your key.
 It then generates the keystore as a file...saving it in the current directory (you can move it wherever you'd like).
 The keystore contains a single key that is valid for 10,000 days.

 2. In your project page Settings > CI/CD > Variables, add the variables `KEYSTORE_USERNAME` and `KEYSTORE_PASSWORD`.
 Set them to your keystore's alias and password.

+## HTML5 hosting

+The web build will be automatically published to a GitLab Page: https://yourname.gitlab.io/yourgodotproject/

+Or you can download the "pages" job artifacts and host them wherever.